 In a surprising end to what many analysts thought would be a yearslong patent battle, Apple Inc. (NASDAQ:AAPLC) and Nokia Corp.
-(NYSE:NOKC) have settled their dueling lawsuits.
+(NYSE:NOKB) have settled their dueling lawsuits.
 Apple agreed to make an upfront cash payment to Nokia with additional payments over several years.

 Related: WHAT’S NEXT FOR APPLE?

 On To Bigger ThingsThe role played by the escalating patent war between Apple and Qualcomm Inc. cannot be understated.
 Apple can now use its significant legal resources to do battle with Qualcomm over how much Apple should pay for intellectual property used in Apple products.